 If you’re thinking that your educational experience hasn’t really prepared you for the choices that you need to make now, you’re definitely not the first one to think so.
-Whether you’re looking to go back to school or this is your first time on the college rodeo, it’s important to think long and hard about where you major.
+Whether you’re looking to go back to school to obtain your MBA in leadership, or this is your first time on the college rodeo, it’s important to think long and hard about where you major.
 Here are a few questions you need to ask yourself about the courses and colleges you’re looking at.

 Do you know your potential career paths?

 This isn’t cold reality knocking too early.
 This is an important consideration to factor into the choice of what course you take.
 Do you have an idea of the careers that come after and the kind of work environments and workloads in those careers?
 If not, there are tons of guides online that can give you an idea of the options ahead.
 And yes, there are options.
 Rarely does one set of skills lead to only one career.
 To focus on one seemingly narrow example, the highest paying behavioral science jobs from withmydegree.org shows a rather broad diversity of paths you can take.
 You could go on to work in education, in therapy, in research, anthropology and more.
 Looking at your potential career paths doesn’t have to limit your choice.
 It can inform you of the broad range of routes available from your choices.

 What qualities will it foster?

 When you get into the working world, you soon learn that you need soft skills to complement those hard skills.
 A good way to figure out whether your course is going to offer this is by looking at the curriculum plan.
 Does it offer the ability to work in a team and to foster leadership?
 Does it give you plenty of opportunity to learn about the value of independent research and self-learning?
 The subject isn’t all that matters, but how you learn it is important, too.

 Is it putting you in contact with the real world?